GoogleCloudPlatform/cluster-toolkit/community/examples/apptainer/examples/gpu/README.md

 ## SAXPY

+Run the following command to create a local version of a simple SAXPY program that you will use to run CPU and GPU benchmarks

 ```bash
 cat <<- "EOF" > saxpy.jl
 # Compute SAXPY (single-precision a*x + y for scalar a and vectors x and y)